 PUBLIC DATA refers to data whose disclosure to the general public poses little or no risk to the University’s reputation, resources, services, or individuals.

 SENSITIVE DATA refers to data whose unauthorized disclosure may have serious adverse effect on the University’s reputation, resources, services, or individuals.
 Data protected under federal or state regulations or due to proprietary, ethical, or privacy considerations will typically be classified as sensitive

 WORKFORCE MEMBER refers to any faculty, staff, student, volunteer, trainee, or other person whose conduct is under the University’s direct control, whether or not the University pays them for their services.

 1 Words that appear in italics are defined in the DEFINITIONS section.

-2 HIPAA http://www.med.umich.edu/u/hipaa/index.htm requires taking reasonable precautions when verbally communicating protected health information.
-Precautions should also be taken when verbally communicating other sensitive information.
+2 The Health Insurance Portability and Accountability Act (HIPAA) requires taking reasonable precautions when orally communicating protected health information.
+Precautions should also be taken when orally communicating other sensitive information.